Zoom For Healthcare

 1. Deployment at a glance

-Here is a glance at what your deployment at Zoom will look like.
+Here is what a successful deployment at Zoom will look like:

-• Prepare for deployment: As an admin, you will complete steps within the deployment guide to prepare for deployment (manage users, install Zoom’s client app, etc.)
+As a Zoom admin, you will complete steps within this deployment guide to prepare for deployment (manage users, install Zoom’s client app, etc.)

 2. Getting started with deployment